emilaxelsson/hydrogenesis/doc/setup_track.md

 OpenMPT
 ------------------------------------------------------------------------------------------

-Note for Linux users: OpenMPT can be run using the [Wine emulator](https://www.winehq.org).
-(This is the only setup I have tested myself.)

-We will now set up an OpenMPT track from scratch in such a way that it can be used to drive Hydrogen for playback as well as being converted to a Hydrogen song using [Hydrogenesis](../src/hydrogenesis.py).
+We will now set up an OpenMPT track from scratch in such a way that it can be used to drive Hydrogen for playback as well as being [converted](./conversion.md) to a Hydrogen song using [Hydrogenesis](../src/hydrogenesis.py).

 Start by creating a new track in OpenMPT.
 The default format, IT (Impulse Tracker), works fine.
 The [MPTM extensions](#mptm-extensions) section explains additional features offered by the MPTM format.
 However, the instrument set up is the same regardless of format.